Our Amazing Volunteers at the Pearl Harbor Visitor Center!

 Outside the theater, Ann gives visitors information about their program.

-“When I worked at Pearl Harbor, I would look out the window at the Arizona Memorial, and knew I wanted to help people understand what happened there, and that those men need to continue to be honored,” she said.
+“When I worked at Pearl Harbor, I would look out the window at the Arizona Memorial and knew I wanted to help people understand what happened there, and that those men need to continue to be honored,” she said.
 “If by volunteering I could achieve that, then that's how I would do it.”

 Ann has volunteered at VALR for three years.
-It’s the continuing need to educate visitors about Dec 7 that keeps her coming back.
+It’s the continuing need to educate visitors about December 7 that keeps her coming back.

-Ann, thank you for your hard work and dedication!
+Thank you, Ann, for your hard work and dedication!

 Rick in the USS Arizona Memorial Shrine Room with visitors.